prablordeppey/nbclust/README.md

 # nbclust
-A package to determine the optimal number of clusters in python.
+A package to determine the optimal number of clusters for a clustering algorithm in python.